 Injured in a Winter Accident?
 Leonard Law Group Can Help!

-Leonard Law Group is a full-service personal injury and workers’ compensation law firm that has recovered over half a billion dollars in compensation for clients since 1995.
+Leonard Law Group is a full-service Personal Injury and workers’ compensation law firm that has recovered over half a billion dollars in compensation for clients since 1996.
 Whether you or someone you love has been hurt on the job or as a result of any preventable accident, our team is available to protect your rights as your navigate the most appropriate path toward compensation, and seek a fair and full financial recovery of your damages, including economic and non-economic damages such as pain and suffering, medical bills, lost wages, and more.

 Our team has the experience to handle a range of winter accidents, including those involving:

 - Auto accidents, truck accidents, and commercial vehicle accidents